 - Both Tor exit nodes and VPN nodes are subject to having their IP addresses blacklisted by governments, corporate websites, and even private website owners which results in the inability to connect to them.
 In the case of a VPN this is fairly rare in my personal experience, however those who shop online are more likely to have trouble with either Tor or a VPN, though the problem may be exacerbated with Tor and the Tor Browser whereas with a VPN one can easily switch servers to try and solve the problem.
 That said, if you're shopping on-line and giving up personal information, there's probably no point in routing the connection through Tor or a VPN and in either case it is trivial to bypass them.

-- Choosing to use Tor is a simple yes or no decision, while choosing to use a VPN requires serious research in order to locate a trustworthy provider that offers a stable service.
+- Choosing to use Tor is more of a simple yes or no decision, while choosing to use a VPN requires research in order to locate a trustworthy provider that offers a stable service.
 The VPN market is exploding and so are the number of ethically retarded providers.
-Be careful when reading VPN "reviews" because many of them are written by VPN providers or their paid bloggers.
+Be careful when reading VPN "reviews" because many of them are written by the providers themselves or paid bloggers.
 I've had several offers from VPN providers asking me to post content here in exchange for money (i always turn them down).

-- Unless you configure your network device to route through Tor, the only traffic routed through the Tor network when using the Tor Browser is the web traffic generated by your browser, whereas with a VPN, typically all network traffic generated by your computer is routed through the VPN.
-With a suitable router you also have the option to set up the VPN on the router so that anything that connects to your local network will be routed through the VPN.
+- Unless you configure your network device to route through Tor, the only traffic routed through the network when using the Tor Browser is the web traffic generated by your browser, whereas with a VPN, typically all network traffic generated by your computer is routed through your VPN.
+With a suitable router you also have the option to set up the VPN on the router so that anything that connects to your local network is protected.
 This is fairly easy to do with routers which support it, such as the Peplink Surf SOHO, the Turris Omnia or the Vikings routers, or those for which you can install custom firmware, such as OpenWRT.